What is Sickle-Cell Anemia?

 When present, red blood cells, which carry oxygen around the body, develop incorrectly.
 Instead of the usual flexible disc shape, these cells are sickle-shaped and rigid, and can get stuck in the smaller blood vessels of the body.

-How likely is it to affect my children?
+How likely is sickle-cell anaemia to affect my children?

 Genetic testing offers people opportunities to diagnose sickle-cell anaemia after the child’s conception.
 For couples who know both parents are carriers of the disease, it’s possible to use a modern IVF technique to eliminate the chance of children having the disease.
 During a normal IVF process, an embryo biopsy can be performed before the embryo is transferred to the Mother’s uterus.
 The couple may choose to only implant embryos unaffected by the disease, saving their children a painful and shortened life.